BRP Cebu: History

 Commissioned in the US Navy as USS PCE-881 in 1944, and patrolled the coast of Alaska during World War II.
 The ship was decommissioned after World War II.

 She was then transferred and commissioned into the Philippine Naval Patrol and was renamed RPS Cebu (E-28) in July 1948.
-She was carried on to the Philippine Navy in 1950, and between 1965 and 1966 she was renamed as RPS Cebu (PS-28) using a new classification system.
+She was carried on to the Philippine Navy in 1951, and in the 1960s she was renamed as RPS Cebu (PS-28) using a new ship naming and classification system.
 Again in June 1980 she was renamed BRP Cebu (PS-28) using a new localized prefix.

-In 1992 the Cebu underwent major overhaul, weapons and radar systems refit, and upgrade of communications gear.
+In 1992 the ship underwent major overhaul, weapons and radar systems refit, and upgrade of communications gear.

-Cebu won the Philippine Navy "Ship of the Year" award for the year 2009.
+BRP Cebu won the Philippine Navy "Ship of the Year" award for the year 2009.

 She was assigned with the Patrol Force of the Philippine Fleet, under the jurisdiction of Naval Forces Western Mindanao.

 She was decommissioned in a ceremony on 1 October 2019.

-In October 2022, the Ship along with the BRP Rajah Humabon (PS-11) and BRP Sultan Kudarat (PS-22) was seen tilted over and submerged at the Naval Station Pascual Ledesma in Cavite after the onslaught of Severe Tropical Storm Nalgae.
+In October 2022, the ship along with the BRP Rajah Humabon (PS-11) and BRP Sultan Kudarat (PS-22) was seen tilted over and submerged at the Naval Station Pascual Ledesma in Cavite after the onslaught of Severe Tropical Storm Nalgae.